SayanRoy001/Sayanroy001/README.md

 🤖 Chatbot
 💡 AI-powered chatbot using HTML, CSS, JavaScript, Flask, and OpenAI GPT API.
 Integrated Chroma DB for vector storage and retrieval.

+🌿 Plant Disease Detector
+🖼️ Fine-tuned a ConvMixer (kernel 9, depth 20) on a 38-class augmented dataset (>!95 % val accuracy), deployed via a Flask REST API for image preprocessing and JSON inference, and built a React frontend with drag-and-drop leaf uploads for instant disease diagnosis.

 📨 SMS Spam Classifier
 📊 Built an NLP model using Bidirectional LSTM + Word2Vec for spam detection with 98.5% accuracy.